-Having the right team around you is paramount at the best of times and with so many Grooms resolving to move on at the start of the year, January is a prime time to assemble that team and/or plug any gaps.
-To help you through this, we’ve put together a quick guide for you as an equine employer!
+It goes without saying, having the right team around you is paramount at the best of times and with so many Grooms resolving to move on at the start of the year, January is a prime time to assemble that team and/or plug any gaps.
+To help you through this, we’ve put together a quick guide for you as an equine employer…

 1. Brush up on employment law

 It may be tempting to do this after you’ve sourced and secured your new employee, but you do need to be clear on not only your obligations but your employee’s too, before easily avoided and potentially costly mistakes are made.
 Not many people realise that an employment contract begins when your job offer is accepted.
 By reading up and being clear on employment law you can save an awful lot of headaches should you run into any complications throughout the recruitment process.
 We have a catalogue of blogs which explain various aspects of employment law in bite-sized portions within the context of the equine industry.
 Follow them in a step-by-step order of the recruitment process in our Employers Zone.
 By the way, there’s no need to buy a subscription to access this information.

 The recruitment process is, more often than not, a very time-consuming process and you need to factor this in.
 For example, don’t wait until the start of your season to recruit new staff members.
 If you can, allow yourself the luxury of a minimum of 8 weeks – that’s what we would recommend you need to comfortably allow time to:

 - Construct your job advert

 - To wait for applicants day’s off to interview candidates who’re already in full-time work

 - To complete a trial period, possibly with more than one candidate

 - To wait for your appointed candidate to complete up to a month’s notice on their current job

 - A time-contingency for unforeseen circumstances/things going wrong